 What is a Studio School?

 Studio Schools teach specialist vocational qualifications, alongside traditional curriculum subjects, providing the opportunity to specialise in certain subject areas – in our case, creative, digital and entrepreneurship pathways.

 Students graduate from the Studio School with a wealth of real-world knowledge, thanks to guaranteed involvement with local businesses and innovators – giving you a competitive edge when entering the world of work or applying to university.

-Key Stage 4 & GCSE Options
+Key Stage 4 - GCSEs

 As a specialist school, we don’t limit the options that you can choose to study in Year 10 – in fact, we provide all the national curriculum subjects, plus a whole lot more.

-Culture & Wellbeing
+Culture and Wellbeing

 Our culture programme actively engages students both locally and nationally, through a series of sessions designed to build upon aspects of culture, faith, finance, Latin and the local community, and our students’ role in it.
 Our wellbeing curriculum incorporates a varied programme of physical education classes for our students, including dance, gymnastics, field games and invasion games.